indunadella/digital-clock/README.md

-#Here is the output link of the code
+# Here is the link/ output of the code.
 https://indunadella.github.io/digital-clock/